 While it might be difficult to quantify the value of an employee with absolute precision, smart business owners know that an organization cannot thrive without a skilled and engaged workforce.
 That’s one reason why competition for the best employees is so fierce; the value they bring typically creates a significant competitive advantage.
-It’s not enough to attract great workers, however — many of the most successful firms also efficiently train and retain their key personnel by leveraging the power of a learning management solution.
+It’s not enough to attract great workers, however — many of the most successful firms also efficiently train and retain their key personnel by leveraging the power of a learning management system.

 These solutions have made routine processes, such as retention, onboarding, compensation and professional development far more streamlined and effective, helping companies develop their most valuable employees and transforming the way human resources is approached.
 When deployed correctly, a learning management system represents an invaluable tool for attracting the best and brightest, helping them to reach ever greater heights in terms of skills and professional development — and, ultimately keeping them in the fold.